tbp.monty.frameworks.environments#

 post_epoch()[source]#

-class SaccadeOnImageDataLoader(scenes, versions, dataset: EnvironmentDataset, motor_system: MotorSystem, *args, **kwargs)[source]#
+class SaccadeOnImageEnvironmentInterface(scenes, versions, env: SaccadeOnImageEnvironment, motor_system: MotorSystem, rng, transform=None, parent_to_child_mapping=None, *_args, **_kwargs)[source]#

-__init__(scenes, versions, dataset: EnvironmentDataset, motor_system: MotorSystem, *args, **kwargs)[source]#
+__init__(scenes, versions, env: SaccadeOnImageEnvironment, motor_system: MotorSystem, rng, transform=None, parent_to_child_mapping=None, *_args, **_kwargs)[source]#

 Parameters: